 Specific Plan project is proposed and space needs to be dedicated to protect a tribal cultural place on-site.
-The Specific Plan must either increase density or lose residential units to incorporate this open space into the plan, not unlike the scenario of trying to meet an unexpected park acreage requirement.
-In order to meet the need for additional open space, by averaging units across the site.
+The Specific residential units to incorporate this open space into the plan, not unlike the scenario of trying to meet an unexpected park acreage requirement.
+In order to by averaging units across the site.